Andrew Wiles: Later career

+Legacy

+Wiles' work has been used in many fields of mathematics.
+Notably, in 1999, three of his former students, Richard Taylor, Brian Conrad, and Fred Diamond, working with Christophe Breuil, built upon Wiles' proof to prove the full modularity theorem.
+Wiles's doctoral students have also included Manjul Bhargava (2014 winner of the Fields Medal), Ehud de Shalit, Ritabrata Munshi (winner of the SSB Prize and ICTP Ramanujan Prize), Karl Rubin (son of Vera Rubin), Christopher Skinner, and Vinayak Vatsal (2007 winner of the Coxeter–James Prize).

+In 2016, upon receiving the Abel Prize, Wiles said about his proof of Fermat's Last Theorem, "The methods that solved it opened up a new way of attacking one of the big webs of conjectures of contemporary mathematics called the Langlands Program, which as a grand vision tries to unify different branches of mathematics.
+It’s given us a new way to look at that".

 Awards and honours

 Wiles's proof of Fermat's Last Theorem has stood up to the scrutiny of the world's other mathematical experts.
 Wiles was interviewed for an episode of the BBC documentary series Horizon about Fermat's Last Theorem.
 This was broadcast as an episode of the PBS science television series Nova with the title "The Proof".
 His work and life are also described in great detail in Simon Singh's popular book Fermat's Last Theorem.